-In order to investigate possible age effects further, in another non-preregistered analysis, we entered child data with a median split by age (median = 6.01 years) to determine if the polysemy advantage was present throughout the age range in the sample.
+To investigate possible age effects further, in another nonpreregistered analysis, we entered child data with a median split by age (median = 6.01 years) to determine if the polysemy advantage was present throughout the age range in the sample.
 First, we entered each half of the data into a multilevel model with condition as the fixed effect (random intercepts for subjects and items and a random slope and intercept for order).
-This model once again revealed a significant effect of condition (polysemy) ($\beta = 0.73$, t = 2.95, p = 0.01) in the younger half of participants, and the same model found that the polysemy condition again predicted better performance ($\beta = 0.97$, t = 6.68, p = 1.38e-06).
-A model predicting performance across the two groups using condition and age group (random intercepts and slopes for items and order and random intercepts for subjects) found no significant interaction of age group within the child sample (older half) and condition (polysemy) ($\beta = -0.24$, t = -0.86, p = 0.40), again finding a main effect of condition (polysemy) ($\beta = 0.97$, t = 6.40, p = 1.23e-07), and no main effect of age group ($\beta = -0.14$, t = -0.72, p = 0.48).
+This model once again revealed a significant effect of condition (polysemy; $\beta = 0.73$, t =2.95, p = .01) in the younger half of participants, and the same model found that the polysemy condition again predicted better performance ($\beta = 0.97$, t = 6.68, p = 1.38e-06).
+A model predicting performance across the two groups using condition and age group (random intercepts and slopes for items and order and random intercepts for subjects) found no significant interaction of age group within the child sample (older half) and condition (polysemy; $\beta = -0.24$, t = -0.86, p = .40), again finding a main effect of condition (polysemy; $\beta = 0.97$, t = 6.40, p = 1.23e-07), and no main effect of age group ($\beta = -0.14$, t = -0.72, p = .48).

 Comparisons to chance.
-Bootstrapped 95% confidence intervals were used to compare to chance performance of selecting between 0 and 3 correct targets out of a possible 8 items (see Results, footnote 3).
-These exploratory analyses showed that children were reliably above chance in the polysemy condition at timepoint 1 (polysemy: M = 1.96, 95% C.I.
-[1.83 - 2.08], but not in the ambiguity condition as the bootstrapped 95% CI overlap with chance [1.03 -1.21].
-Furthermore, while children's performance after a week delay remained above chance in polysemy (M = 1.96), 95% C.I.
-[1.74 - 2.15], performance in ambiguity fell reliably below (M = 0.93), 95% C.I.
-[0.79 - 1.07].
-Such low performance in children at follow-up in Experiment 2 may be considered surprising, as adults seemed to do comparatively better in Experiment 2 at follow-up as compared to Experiment 1.
-At timepoint 1 in Experiment 2, adults were also reliably above chance (ambiguity: M = 1.75, 95% C.I.
-[1.62 - 1.88]; polysemy: M = 2.40, 95% C.I.
-[2.26 - 2.50]), but unlike in Experiment 1, adult performance was reliably above chance in both conditions by the second timepoint (ambiguity: M = 1.49, 95% CI = 1.30 - 1.66, polysemy: M = 2.25, 95% CI = 2.09 - 2.38).
+Bootstrapped 95% CIs were used to compare with chance performance of selecting between 0 and 3 correct targets out of a possible eight items (see Results, Footnote 3).
+These exploratory analyses showed that children were reliably above chance in the polysemy condition at Timepoint 1 (polysemy: M = 1.96, 95% CI [1.83, 2.08]), but not in the ambiguity condition as the bootstrapped 95% CI overlap with chance [1.03, 1.21].
+Furthermore, while children's performance after a week delay remained above chance in polysemy (M = 1.96), 95% CI [1.74, 2.15], performance in ambiguity fell reliably below (M =0.93), 95% CI [0.79, 1.07].
+Such low performance in children at follow-up in Experiment 2 may be considered surprising, as adults seemed to do comparatively better in Experiment 2 at follow-up compared with Experiment 1.
+At Timepoint 1 in Experiment 2, adults were also reliably above chance (ambiguity: M = 1.75, 95%CI [1.62, 1.88]; polysemy: M = 2.40, 95% CI [2.26, 2.50]), but unlike in Experiment 1, adult performance was reliably above chance in both conditions by the second timepoint (ambiguity: M = 1.49, 95% CI [1.30, 1.66], polysemy: M = 2.25, 95% CI [2.09, 2.38]).

 Discussion.
-Children and adults both showed a significant polysemy over ambiguity advantage and the younger half of children ($4\frac{1}{2}$ - 6) performed as well and showed as strong of a polysemy advantage as the older children.
-Both children and adults retained the polysemy advantage after a 1-week delay without re-exposure.
+Children and adults both showed a significant polysemy over ambiguity advantage and the younger half of children (4.5- to 7-year-olds) performed as well and showed as strong of a polysemy advantage as the older children.
+Both children and adults retained the polysemy advantage after a one week delay without reexposure.
 Norming results confirm that this robust polysemy advantage cannot be attributed to visual similarity among items, as including visual similarity in the model had no significant effect for either children or adults.
-Adults outperformed children at both timepoints, unlike in Exp.
-1, which is consistent with the idea that adults' poorer performance after the delay in Exp.
-1 was likely due to the challenge of retrieving new (low-frequency) words from their denser lexicons.
+Adults outperformed children at both timepoints, unlike in Experiment 1, which is consistent with the idea that adults' poorer performance after the delay in Experiment 1 was likely because of the challenge of retrieving new (low-frequency) words from their denser lexicons.